Silent Heroes: Resistance to Persecution of the Jews, 1933–1945

 The survival of Jews in hiding was usually only possible with the help of people willing to offer support.
 Putting themselves at risk, these “silent heroes” provided food, obtained forged identity cards, helped people escape, arranged lodgings, or hid people in their own homes.
 Some of the helpers offered life-saving support of their own accord.
 They urged Jewish friends not to let themselves be deported and promised to help them survive if they went into hiding.
 Others became rescuers when they were directly asked for support by Jews or other helpers.
 Ideological and political motives played as much a role as did spontaneous feelings of sympathy.
 These helpers were able to overcome fear for their own and their families’ safety, in particular their justified fear of the Gestapo.

 In the course of attempts to save Jews, networks of helpers often developed.
 For every Jew who went into hiding, up to ten—and sometimes many more—non-Jewish supporters were involved, though many rescue operations nevertheless failed.
-Present estimates assume a total of several tens of thousands of people who helped Jews facing persecution in Germany.
-There were also individual Germans in the occupied countries of Europe who took advantage of their position as soldiers or in war industries to support Jews threatened with death.
+Present estimates assume a total of several tens of thousands of people within the German Reich alone who helped Jews facing persecution.
+There were also individual Germans in the occupied countries of Europe who took advantage of their position as soldiers or in war industries to support people threatened with death.
 In view of the mass murder of European Jewry, saving individual Jews must be seen as part of the resistance to the Nazi dictatorship.

 In Germany, the Silent Heroes Memorial Center is dedicated to commemorating those who escaped the mortal threat and those who helped them.